 What type of visa do I need?

-The UK’s Home Office lists over 100 countries whose citizens are required to apply for a visa if they wish to enter the UK (visa nationals).
-Some countries do not require a visa (visa-free) and may visit and stay in the UK for up to six months.
+The UK’s Home Office lists over 100 countries whose citizens are required to apply for UK visas if they wish to get entry clearance to enter the UK.
+Some countries have a visa waiver program and do not require a visa (visa-free); citizens from such countries may visit and stay in the UK for up to six months.

-Since Britain left the EU, some EU citizens may now require a visa to work in the UK.
+Since Britain left the EU, some EU citizens may now require UK visas to work in the UK.
 For holidays or short trips, EU, EEA and Swiss citizens do not need a visa to enter the UK.
 The exception to this is Irish citizens who can live and work in the UK without a visa.

 People from outside the EU and EEA area must apply for a visa in order to visit, live, or work in the UK.

 Below we have listed the primary visa categories: Family Visas, Points-Based Visas, Visitor Visas, and Post-Visa Options.

 Newcastle Immigration Lawyers are ready to speak with you about your immigration case.
 Call 0191 303 8965 to discuss your case today.
 One of our expert Newcastle immigration solicitors is looking forward to advising and working with you.

 These are UK visas for people travelling to the UK to join a partner or family member.
 If you plan to stay for longer than a visit, you may need to apply for a Family Visa.
 This guide outlines the different Family Visas.

 Family Visa overview